unrealwork/atsd-use-cases/USMortality/README.md

 ORDER BY datetime
 ```

-**Description**:

-1. Filter records for a particular city and time.
-2. Aggregate weekly samples into months and calculate sum and count of samples in each month.
+This final example filters records for a particular city and time.
+Weekly samples are aggregated into months and the sum and count of samples in each month are calculated.
+With the line
-3. Exclude months with less than 4 weekly samples (October 2016 has only 1 row).
+`HAVING count(value) >= 4`, months with less than 4 weekly samples are excluded (October 2016 has only 1 row).

-### SQL Example 1 - Pneumonia and Influenza Deaths in Boston
+### Detailed SQL Example 1 - Pneumonia and Influenza Deaths in Boston
 ------------------------------------------------------------

+Now that we have looked at the basics, let's get into a detailed example.
 Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.

 ```sql
 SELECT datetime, value, tags.*